br3ndonland/template-python/.github/CONTRIBUTING.md

   - [Python in Visual Studio Code](https://code.visualstudio.com/docs/languages/python)
   - [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)
   - [Editing Python in Visual Studio Code](https://code.visualstudio.com/docs/python/editing)

+### Python code style

+- Python 3 (modern Python) was used.
+Python 2 (legacy Python) is nearing its [end of life](https://pythonclock.org/).
+- Python code was linted with [Flake8](https://flake8.readthedocs.io/en/latest/) and autoformatted with [Black](https://black.readthedocs.io/en/stable/).
+- Black is still considered a pre-release.
+As described in [Pipenv](#pipenv), the `--dev` and `--pre` flags are needed to install Black within a Pipenv.
+- Git pre-commit hooks have been installed for the [Black autoformatter](https://black.readthedocs.io/en/stable/version_control_integration.html) and [Flake8 linter](https://flake8.pycqa.org/en/latest/user/using-hooks.html).
+- Within Python modules, `import` statements are organized alphabetically, and followed by `from` statements, which are also in alphabetical order.
+- In general, a [Pythonic](https://docs.python-guide.org/writing/style/) code style following the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) was used.
+[Foolish consistency](https://pep8.org) was avoided.

 ### Python virtual environment tools